- Stede Bonnet would've tried asking the Spanish for his sugar back, but his Spanish is - as he puts it - "very evil."

-- Somehow, this troper finds the "Press any button to rattle the cage." funny.
-Even the UI lampshades this, replacing all your action commands with "Rattle".
+- The "Press any button to rattle the cage".
+Even the UI agrees, replacing all your action commands with "Rattle".

 - Abstergo's final trailer is already pretty funny on account of being Entertainingly Wrong and Stylistic Suck... but one phrase in particular stands out: "Nothing is sacred, and everyone is committed."
 It appears the Templars have been secretly jealous this entire time.

 - Whenever you have the Jackdaw drop anchor, and swim to shore, sometimes a crewman will announce your departure with "Captain's fancied a swim."
 It's the way he says it, as if he's going Oh, No...
 Not Again!.

 - When listening to a mole talk to his captain about Blackbeard's choice of drink: